FilipMalczak/freestyle-writing/monday_tdd.md

 a whiteboard that you use to write down your APIs and agreements.
 There's a bunch of cases how it can go down from there:

 1. Someone erased the whiteboard over the weekend.
-In that case you have much worse problems than the ones I'm trying to remediate here. **todo possible typo** You can pretty much be sure that if the feature was going to be ready before now, it will definitely need some work.
+You can pretty much be sure that if the feature was thought to be ready before, it will definitely still need some work.
+There's no way to say who was right, which is yet another obstacle to figuring a proper course of action (but hey, let's see what other teams think; hopefully it will be one-vs-world, but if there will be two camps, you should get here and keep reading).
-  **todo you have bigger problems, though using git would suffice...**
+  **todo awkward phrasing**

 2. Whiteboard agrees with one of the guys.
 For the sake of example, let's say that it was Ben that was right (backend team for life, baby!).
   It could be the other way round, though - the example will still work.
   > **Mike:** That's not right!
 On Friday it said `firstName` and `lastName`!
   >
   > **Ben:** Go eat a massive bag of *****!
 It didn't!